What is Stamp Duty Land Tax?

 SDLT Residential Rates

-As of July 8th 2020 and until March 31st 2021, the Government has implemented new rates for stamp duty on residential properties as follows: Property/ Lease Premium/ Transfer Value – Stamp Duty Land Tax rate
+As of September 23rd 2022 and until March 31st 2025, the Government has implemented new rates for Stamp Duty on residential properties as follows: Property/ Lease Premium/ Transfer Value.

 - The next £575,000 (from £925,001 to £1.5 million) -10%